Skip to content

-Hideki Tojo: His grave at Zoshigaya Cemetery
+Hideki Tojo: His Grave at Zoshigaya Cemetery

 Hideki Tojo was an Imperial Japanese Army general and the country’s 27th prime minister.
 He was a member of the group that advocated a “preventive war” against the United States.
 That ended with Japan being devastated and him being executed.
 Is he revered or reviled?
-There is no easy answer.
-It often depends on who you talk to.
+There is no simple answer.
+It depends on who you talk to.

 Hideki Tojo Zoshigaya grave